 Pian dell’Orino is a Demeter-certified Biodynamic estate winery in the Montalcino region of Tuscany, Italy.
 The estate is also also a member of Renaissance des Appellations.
-The wines made here, both reds, are Rosso di Montalcino DOC and Brunello di Montalcino DOCG.
+The red wines made here are Rosso di Montalcino DOC and Brunello di Montalcino DOCG.

 Owners: Caroline Pobitzer and Jan H Erbach.
 Caroline Pobitzer grew up in Helsingborgs, Sweden (her mother is Swedish).
 Caroline’s father is from Süd-Tirol (Alto Adige) and worked in wine.
 Jan Erbach who was 46 in Feb 2011, is German and studied viticulture at Geisenheim between 1991-1995.
 His thesis was controlling the cochylis (Eupoecilia ambiguella), eudemis (Lobesia botrana) and eulia (Argyrotaenia pulchellana) grape moths using organic methods (such a neem oil) and the (negative) impact such treatments may have on beneficial (predator) mites.